vladgohn/Wacom-Driver-Slim-Installation/README.md

 ### Windows

-1. Save the downloaded driver (e.g., `WacomTablet_6.4.4-3.exe`) to a known location on your system.
+1. Save the downloaded driver (e.g., `WacomTablet_X.X.X.exe`) to a known location on your system.
 2. Create a `.bat` file named `InstallWacomDriver.bat` with the following content:

     ```bat